wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Inference-Engine.md

 Inference Engine supports [all Unity runtime platforms](https://docs.unity3d.com/Manual/PlatformSpecific.html).

 Scripting Backends : Inference Engine is generally faster with **IL2CPP** than with **Mono** for Standalone builds.
 In the Editor, It is not possible to use Inference Engine with GPU device selected when Editor Graphics Emulation is set to **OpenGL(ES) 3.0 or 2.0 emulation**.
-Also there might be non-fatal build time errors when target platform includes Graphics API that does not support **Unity Compute Shaders**.
+Also, there might be non-fatal build time errors when target platform includes Graphics API that does not support **Unity Compute Shaders**.

 In cases when it is not possible to use compute shaders on the target platform, inference can be performed using **CPU** or **GPUPixel** Inference Engine backends.